Quad Studios: Tupac Shakur's 1994 shooting location

 The feud came to an end after Shakur and Biggie were both murdered in separate drive-by shootings.

-Then, roughly six months later, Biggie Smalls was shot dead as he was leaving an after-party in Los Angeles.
+Then, roughly six months later, Biggie was shot dead as he was leaving an after-party in Los Angeles.

-The address and the GPS coordinates for this location are as follows:
+The address and GPS coordinates for the recording studio are as follows:

 Address